Buriolestes: Classification

 A phylogenetic analysis conducted in 2016 affirmed the sauropodomorph affinities of Buriolestes.
 Part of the phylogenetic tree from the study is shown below.

 Five variants of phylogenetic analyses published earlier were used along with the description of the new specimens in 2018.
 One of these analyses, based on Langer et al. (2017) placed Buriolestes in a clade of early sauropodomorphs, alongside Eoraptor, Panphagia, Pampadromaeus, and Saturnalia.
 Another analysis, which used the dataset of Buriolestes' original description with the added parameter of implied weighting, placed it as the sister taxon to Eoraptor, with the Buriolestes+Eoraptor clade sister to a clade connecting Panphagia and Pampadromaeus.
 The other three analyses, which also corresponded to the original description's dataset, agreed with that study's placement of Buriolestes as the single most basal sauropodomorph.

 Paleoecology

 The shape of the teeth of Buriolestes suggest that it was a carnivore which fed on small vertebrates and invertebrates, which provides evidence that sauropodomorphs - and likely all saurischians and dinosaurs as a whole - were ancestrally carnivorous, and that sauropodomorphs, ornithischians, and various groups of theropods independently became herbivorous.

-The co-occurrence of Buriolestes and Ixalerpeton parallels the simultaneous presence of dinosaurs and non-dinosaur dinosauromorphs at other sites (such as the Ischigualasto and Chinle Formations), suggesting that, after their initial evolutionary radiation, dinosaurs did not rapidly replaced their dinosauromorph precursors.
+The co-occurrence of Buriolestes and Ixalerpeton parallels the simultaneous presence of dinosaurs and non-dinosaur dinosauromorphs at other sites (such as the Ischigualasto and Chinle Formations), suggesting that, after their initial evolutionary radiation, dinosaurs did not rapidly replace their dinosauromorph precursors.